CCJ Master of Science

 - What is a specialization?

-The CCJ program provides students with a high degree of flexibility and allows them to tailor the program to match their own career interests.
+The CCJ program provides students with a high degree of flexibility and allows them to tailor the program to match their own educational and career interests.
 In addition to the core coursework, students develop and complete a specialization consisting of a minimum of four classes (12-16 credits).
 Courses may be selected from several academic units so long as they comprise a coherent field of study that contributes to the academic development of the student.
 Students may also pursue a graduate certificate as part of their specialization.
 Students should consult their faculty advisor for help developing a specialization early in the second term of their study.
 Organizing the specialization courses often requires planning ahead to obtain permissions, determine when courses are offered, and meet prerequisites.

 - How long will it take to complete my degree?